Natural History

 TREES: Their Natural History

 Peter Thomas.
 A comprehensive introduction to the natural history of trees, with information on all aspects of tree biology and ecology.
 Offers fascinating insights and, in an illuminating way, addresses questions such as how trees are designed, how they grow, reproduce, and why they eventually die.
-Written for a non-technical audience, but nonetheless rigorous in its treatment and is a valuable reference.
+Written for a non-technical audience (easy-to-read format and concise language), but nonetheless rigorous in its treatment.
+A perfect ("everything you need to know") guide for students and an interesting read for anyone with an interest in trees. and is a valuable reference.
 6 x 9, 296p, 83 line diagrams, 19 illustrations, 2000.

 FOREST PRIMEVAL: The Natural History of an Ancient Forest